 How can political power, control and accountability be best redistributed and enhanced?

-Our 2014 report - Achieving Political Decentralisation - set out lessons from thirty years of attempts to devolve political power in the UK and identified ten obstacles that any successful reform programme should overcome.
+Our 2014 report, Achieving Political Decentralisation, which set out lessons from 30 years of attempts to devolve political power in the UK, identified ten obstacles that any successful reform programme should overcome.

-The 2016 report – Examining the role of ‘informal governance’ on devolution to England’s cities – offers some reflections on the decision making process around devolution deals to date.
+The 2016 report – Examining the role of ‘informal governance’ on devolution to England’s cities – offers some reflections on the decision making process towards devolution so far.